DavyJonesLocker/party_foul/README.md

 ## Tracking errors outside of an HTTP request

-You may want to track errors outside of a reqular HTTP stack.
+You may want to track errors outside of a regular HTTP stack.
 In that case you will need to make sure of the `PartyFoul::RacklessExceptionHandler`.